jgilles118/Back2C/README.md

 }
 ```
-To complie then run the file.
+## To complie then run the file, type the commmand below in the cmd or terminal.
 ```
-$ gcc hello.c -o shoutout
+$ gcc hello.c -o shoutoutLoud

-$ ./shoutout
+$ ./shoutoutLoud

 ```

-## Making some changes!!
+# Making some changes!!